 The intention is to have your disc stay in the air (aloft!) as long as possible and then catch it with one hand before it reaches the ground.
 The time that the disc remains in the air is measured with a stopwatch.
 Players get five attempts and the best time counts.
-For an accurate timing, three stop- watches are used.
+For an accurate timing, three stopwatches are used.
 The median or middle time of the three times is used.
-At the moment the world record is 16.72 seconds.
+Since 1984, the world record has remained unbroken at 16.72 seconds.

 Throw, Run and Catch (TRC)

 The player throws, and then runs to catch the disc with one hand.
 The player must release the disc from inside a circle that measures 4 metres in diameter.
 The distance between the circle where the disc was thrown and where it was caught, is measured.
 Players get five attempts and the best one counts.
 At the moment the world record is 94 meters.